skrattaren/apf.rst/apf.rst

 + [p.
 149] "'An' then... then I'm gonna get *medieval* on his arse.'"

-  A quote from "`Pulp Fiction`_", spoken by Marcellus Wallace as an indication of his intended course of action concerning the person who had, um, displeased him.
+  A quote from **Pulp Fiction**, spoken by Marcellus Wallace as an indication of his intended course of action concerning the person who had, um, displeased him.